StarRocks/docs/administration/Metadata_recovery.md

 - Your StarRocks cluster cannot select a follower FE as the leader FE.

+> **Note**
-> **Note**:
+>

-- > Proceed with caution when you perform the operations that are described in this topic.
+> - Proceed with caution when you perform the operations that are described in this topic.
 Improper operations may cause an irreversible loss of data.
 If the FEs in your StarRocks cluster cannot start, we recommend that you troubleshoot the start failure rather than using this topic to restore the FEs.
+>

-- > The method that is provided in this topic cannot help you resolve the preceding issues.
+> - The method that is provided in this topic cannot help you resolve the preceding issues.
 The method can only help you restore the service of your StarRocks cluster at the earliest opportunity.
 We recommend that you contact StarRocks technical support when you restore FEs.

 ## Procedure